tmaquaponics/tmaquaponics.github.io/_posts/2025-02-08-molly-fish.md

 ### Conclusion

-We have briefly explored the molly fish profile and how you can keep moliies.
+We have briefly explored the molly fish profile and how you can keep mollies.
 Many varieties exist in the wild and in the hobby with different care specifics.
 With the information provided here, you can be confident in keeping them.

 Happy fishkeeping !!